IBPS Clerk Boats & Streams — Study Material, 11 PYQs & Practice MCQs | ZestExam

 Trick for Round Trips: Total time = Distance × 2 × Boat speed ÷ (Boat speed² - Stream speed²)

-downstream means 'with the flow' (faster), upstream means 'against the flow' (slower).
+Students often confuse downstream and upstream directions.
+Remember: downstream means 'with the flow' (faster), upstream means 'against the flow' (slower).
 Another trap is adding stream speed when calculating upstream speed instead of subtracting it.
-Always check if your downstream speed is greater than upstream speed.